Antarctic silverfish: Description

 Antarctic silverfish usually grow to about 15 cm in length, with a maximum of 25 cm.
 The maximum reported weight of this species is 200 g.
 Antarctic silverfish have a maximum reported age of 20 years.
 When alive, they are pink with a silver tint, but turn silver only after death.
 All the fins are pale.
 The dorsal side is slightly darker.
 This Antarctic marine fish is one of several in the region that produce antifreeze glycopeptides as an adaptation against the extreme cold of Antarctic waters.

-Ecology
+Reproduction and ecology

-The postlarvae, 8–17 mm in size, feed on eggs of calanoids (Calanoida), sea snails Limacina and tintinnids (Tintinnida).
-The postlarvae live at depths of up to 135 m.
-Juveniles feed on copepods (Copepoda), mostly on Oncaea curvata and can be found at depths of 50 to 400 m, while adults can be found at depths 0–728 m.
+Female Antarctic Silverfish release their eggs into sea ice along the Antarctic Peninsula to await fertilization.
+Antarctic Silverfish migrate in schools to seek out areas of high sea ice abundance; this forage determines spawning season.
+It usually occurs between the late winter months and early spring, and larvae hatching occurs around November-December.
+Each life stage of the Antarctic Silverfish occurs at different levels of the water columns, moving deeper as they mature.
+An exception is the move closer to surface level between the larval stage and metamorphosis occurring at 2-3 years old.
+The postlarvae, 8–17 mm (0.31–0.67 in) in size, feed on eggs of calanoids (Calanoida), sea snails Limacina and tintinnids (Tintinnida).
+Juveniles feed on copepods (Copepoda), mostly on Oncaea curvata and can be found at depths of 50 to 400 m (160–1,310 ft), while adults can be found at depths 0–728 m (0–2,388 ft).
 As their size increases, so does the size of their prey items.
-Mature females may spawn for the first time at 7–9 years of age.

-Antarctic silverfish are the most abundant pelagic fish species in the High Antarctic shelf waters of the Southern Ocean and are important high-caloric prey species for high-trophic animals such as Adelie penguins, marine flying birds and Weddell seals.
+The age of sexual maturation of the Antarctic Silverfish is 6+ years, adults being the most abundant over the Ross Ice Shelf.